-If you’ve been following our Copyright Myth Project, you know that historical facts are not protected by copyright.
+If you’ve been following my Copyright Myth Project, you know that historical facts are not protected by copyright.
 But what if those facts have been invented?
 That’s the premise of a new opinion issued today by the Ninth Circuit.

 “Jersey Boys” depicts the history of popular musical quartet the Four Seasons and the group’s leader Frankie Valli.
 The musical has been running since 2005, and various copyright lawsuits involving the show have been going on for nearly as long—since 2008 to be exact.